 Does your employer does provide a pension?
+Do you know how a pension works?
 If so, it will be based on the following:

 - The number of years of employment

 “For example, a pension plan might offer a monthly retirement benefit that replaces 50 percent of your compensation (based on an average of your pay over your last three years of service) if you retire at age 55 and have at least 10 years of service,” explains Dana Anspach for The Balance.

 “With that same pension, if you work longer and retire at age 65 and have 30 years of service, the pension might provide a retirement benefit that replaces 85 percent of your compensation.”
 In other words, the more years your work, the more money you’ll receive.

 It should also be noted that pension plans must play by the Department of Labor rules.
 “These rules specify how much the company must put away each year into an investment fund to provide you with a defined pension amount in the future,” adds Anspach.

 What’s more, pension plans may also be subject to something called a vesting schedule.
 Essentially, this “is an incentive program that determines how much you would get depending on how long you’ve been with the company.”